-LPN 161 APPLIED CLINICAL CONCEPTS (12C) 4 credits

-PREREQUISITE: LPN 105

-COREQUISITE: LPN 121
+LPN 161 APPLIED CLINICAL CONCEPTS (12C) 4 credits PREREQUISITE: LPN 105 COREQUISITE: LPN 121

 This course provides the student with opportunities to apply concepts and principles of client care in a structured environment.
-Client experiences are designed to provide opportunity for application of nursing process, psychomotor skills, critical thinking, and knowledge of client care for clients through the lifespan.
-Upon completion of this course, the student will demonstrate knowledge and skills necessary to provide safe and effective care to clients utilizing nursing process.
+Client experiences are individually designed to provide opportunity for application of the nursing process, psychomotor skills, critical thinking, and knowledge of client care for individuals throughout the lifespan.
+This course provides an optional course for students readmitted out of sequence, students who need remediation, or an elective for students who will seek licensure in other states.
+Upon completion of this course, the student will demonstrate knowledge and skills necessary to provide safe and effective care to clients utilizing the nursing process.